Ezequiel Tovar Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 26th in MLB.

-- The Cardinals have a 4.50 team ERA that ranks 21st among all league pitching staffs.
+- The Cardinals have a 4.54 team ERA that ranks 22nd across all league pitching staffs.

-- Cardinals pitchers combine to give up the fewest home runs in baseball (106 total, one per game).
+- Cardinals pitchers combine to allow the first-fewest home runs in baseball (106 total, one per game).

-- Wainwright gets the start for the Cardinals, his 14th of the season.
-He is 3-5 with a 7.18 ERA and 34 strikeouts in 62 2/3 innings pitched.
+- Matz (2-7) takes the mound for the Cardinals in his 16th start of the season.
+He's put together a 4.06 ERA in 93 2/3 innings pitched, with 87 strikeouts.

-- The righty's last time out was on Saturday against the Chicago Cubs, when he went six innings, surrendering four earned runs while giving up seven hits.
+- The lefty's most recent appearance came on Sunday against the Chicago Cubs, when he threw six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.